Clawzd/kfupm-restaurant-reservation/README.md

 npm start
 ```

+# NOTE, WE Deployed the project using `https://kfupm-restaurant-reservation.onrender.com` So its no longer the local host
+# In other words, you can check the backend functionality via the deployment stage: `https://kfupm-restaurant-res.netlify.app`
 The backend will be running at `http://localhost:55555`

 ### Step 5: Verify Server is Running
 ```bash